-Genetics of adaptation on viviparous lizard
+Genetics of adaptation of the common lizard

-Since the 90s, a viviparous lizard (Zootoca vivipara) population is monitored yearly on the Mont-Lozère (France).
+Since the 90s, a common lizard (Zootoca vivipara) population is monitored yearly on the Mont-Lozère (France).
 A pedigree of the population is reconstructed using micro-satellites (e.g. to infer paternities).
 I am continuing this survey initiated by Jean Clobert, with a focus on the genetics of adaptation of the population.

 My main questions are: